Can You 3D Print Silicone? Best Silicone 3D Printers and Alternatives

 Stereolithography 3D printing is popular among professionals for its high precision and wide range of material options.
 SLA 3D printing offers multiple alternatives to silicone that empower manufacturers to prototype silicone-like parts or even manufacture end-use parts with the flexibility, elasticity, and durability of silicone.
 SLA parts offer the smoothest surface finish and a higher degree of design freedom than FDM.

-Silicone-like SLA materials are generally also less durable than standard silicone, not food-safe, not biocompatible (but can be skin-safe), and have lower temperature resistance.
+Silicone-like flexible 3D printing resins are generally also less durable than standard silicone, not food-safe, not biocompatible (but can be skin-safe), and have lower temperature resistance.
 Silicone-like SLA materials can be translucent and can also be dyed to different colors.

 The specific material availability is dependent on the printer model, but generally falls within the 30A and 90A Shore durometer hardness range.
 Alternative materials to silicone among Formlabs’ SLA 3D printing materials include: